 Now, let’s dive deeper and look at how different a cruiser and a longboard really are.

-Longboard vs cruiser riding uses
+Longboard vs cruiser: types of riding

 What’s the point in having a cruiser category on the longboarding market in the first place?
 That’s simply because cruisers fulfill the need for something in between a street skateboard and a full-size longboard.